Offering a calm and compassionate space for young people to talk.

 There are many excellent practitioners out there - so what makes me different?

-• I meet young people where they are — no pressure, no judgment.
-Just space to talk, reflect, and grow.
+I meet young people where they are; no pressure, no judgement.
+Just a calm space to talk, reflect, and grow.

-I mainly work with young people aged 11 to 18, either privately or through school referrals.
+I mainly work with children and young people, either privately or through direct referrals.

 My approach